t-szczyrba/bbb-xenomai-patches/README.md

 Installation steps:
 1) Get Robert C Nelson Kernel first - tag v3.13-bone5 from git://github.com/RobertCNelson/linux-dev.git

 2) Get Xenomai master from git://git.xenomai.org/xenomai-2.6.git

 3) Build default Robert C Nelson kernel running the script build\_kernel.sh (this will download all the required tools, sources, patches etc.) and go to subdirectory KERNEL

 4) checkout v3.13-bone5 kernel from Robert's repo - git checkout v3.13-bone5

 5) apply patch  	v3.13-bone5\_ipipe.patch.gz
 	zcat v3.13-bone5\_ipipe.patch.gz | patch -p1

 6) copy/overwrite default\_xeno\_beagle.config to .config &amp; .config.old -
 	the config includes only basic drivers & has all debug enabled I wanted.
 	When somebody wishes to change it please change the settings concerning debugging.
 Warning!!!
 Ipipe debugging/tracing options seem to be _very_ expensive in CPU time.

 7) rebuild &amp; install the kernel in BBB (there are various places where it is described).

 8) got to Xenomai directory

 9) apply patch xenomai-2.6.3\_master\_3.13.patch.gz to xenomai
 	cd ${XENO_DIR}; zcat xenomai-2.6.3\_master\_3.13.patch.gz | patch -p1

 10) installa xenomai as usual: ./scripts/prepare-kernel.sh --kernel=${RCNKernelPath}, etc...

-11) test & eventually enjoy (surely moderately, because there are some serious flaws).
+11) test & eventually enjoy (surely moderately, because there are some serious flaws and generat quality is at most alpha).

 The flaws:
 1) the version is completely unsupported by Xenomai or IPIPE teams!
 Please